No more flying by the seat of your pants.

 - Mapping your personal ecosystem: reflecting on your leadership style, strengths and Kryptonite.

 - Leading conversations: how to lead conversations in the organisation, managing upwards, bridging silos, agitating and inspiring for change.
+Planning and having difficult conversations.

 - Proposal writing: developing points of view, structuring proposals and projects for clients and internal stakeholders.